GrinonBarrett/Taksidos/Combat Test/Characters/Hallas.md

 -----

 ## LEVEL 0
-This represents Grisham before becoming a professional soldier.
+This represents Hallas as a young orphan.

 **Creature Type**: He is a humanoid.